winforsky/AFNetworking-MUResponseSerializer/README.md

-AFNetworking-MUJSONResponseSerializer
+AFNetworking-MUResponseSerializer
 =====================================

 Automatically serialize JSON response to your object model.
+It also work with Core Data NSManagedObjects.

 # Usage